Key takeaways

 Token costs also surfaced as a concern, with one user noting they "looked at Clawdbot at the beginning of the week, but the token use scared me off" — though they were inspired to build a more cost-efficient alternative.

-The project acknowledges these tradeoffs.
-The documentation explicitly warns about treating inbound DMs as untrusted input and recommends careful configuration.
+The project responded — pinned-commit skill installs, operator install policies, sandbox hardening — and the documentation explicitly warns about treating inbound DMs as untrusted input.
 But the fundamental tension remains: the more capable the assistant, the larger the attack surface.
+A widely shared critique put it bluntly: "OpenClaw is a security nightmare dressed up as a daydream."[15]

 Competitive Landscape